lakunma/soccer-table-site/.dotfiles/README.md

-# My PowerShell Environment Setup for Windows
+# PowerShell Environment Setup for Windows

 This folder contains the configuration for a safe, productive, and beautiful PowerShell environment specifically tailored for developers working on Windows.